← Back to ResourcesBreed Guides

 • Home exercises taught by your rehab vet

-Pet insurance often covers rehab — verify coverage in your policy.
+Pet insurance often covers rehab.
+Check coverage in your policy.

 When does my Dachshund need a wheelchair or mobility cart?

-Most IVDD Dachshunds DON'T need permanent wheelchairs — most recover function with proper treatment.
-But for the dogs that do, wheelchairs dramatically improve quality of life.
+Most IVDD Dachshunds do NOT need permanent wheelchairs.
+Most recover function with proper treatment.
+For the dogs that do not, wheelchairs sharply improve quality of life.

 Appropriate when: